-For hundreds of years Dick Hudsons has been a staple of Bingley hospitality.
-The pub has been around since the 18th century, serving up quality food and drink to its patrons and making it one of the country pubs worth leaving Leeds for.
-Set on the edge of Rombald’s Moor, head out to see the gorgeous local countryside before retiring back to the pub for some quality grub and a drink or two from behind the bar.
+For hundreds of years, Dick Hudsons has been a staple of Bingley hospitality.
+The pub has been around since the 18th century, serving up quality food and drink to its patrons, making it one of the country pubs worth leaving Leeds for.
+Set on the edge of Rombalds Moor, head out to see the gorgeous local countryside before retiring back to the pub for some quality grub and a drink or two from behind the bar.

 Dick Hudsons, Otley Road, Bingley, West Yorkshire, BD16 3BA.

-About 40 minutes outside of Leeds on the other side of Wakefield is the village of Ackworth, where you’ll find a country pub with possibly the most apt name you’ll come across.
-The Rustic Arms is set over an acre of land which makes for a stunning beer garden, enclosed by the countryside and stunning views of the nearby fishing lake.
-They have a home cooked and freshly prepared food menu to tuck into, while the bar has all the usual fare you’ll be after.
+About 40 minutes outside of Leeds on the other side of Wakefield is the village of Ackworth, where you’ll find a country pub with possibly the aptest name you’ll come across.
+The Rustic Arms is set in over an acre of land which makes for a stunning beer garden, enclosed by the countryside and brilliant views of the nearby fishing lake.
+They have a home-cooked and freshly prepared food menu to tuck into, while the bar has all the usual fare you’ll be after.

 The Rustic Arms, 7 Long Lane, Pontefract, West Yorkshire, WF7 7EZ.

 Out towards Skipton, The Bull at Broughton is one of those rare pubs that you can’t help but love.
-From the stunning building and outside seating in the magnificent Yorkshire countryside to the seasonal produce hand picked from the best local suppliers they can find, regional beers and carefully selected wines, it makes for a memorable day out of the city.
+From the stunning building and outside seating in the magnificent Yorkshire countryside to the seasonal produce hand-picked from the best local suppliers they can find, you’re well looked after.
+Top it off with local real ales or carefully selected wines.
+It makes for a memorable day out of the city.

 The Bull at Broughton, Skipton, North Yorkshire, BD23 3AE.

-Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is a pub packed full of history that’s well worth an extra bit of effort.
-It’s been there since the 18th century, but the food is well up to today’s standards with plenty of favourites to devour, like oven baked sea bream and stuffed chicken, washing it down from the hefty selection behind the bar.
+Tucked in between Dewsbury and Huddersfield, and just 18 miles from Leeds, The Woolpack Country Inn is a pub packed full of history that’s well worth an extra bit of effort to get to.
+It’s been there since the 18th century, but the food is well up to today’s standards with plenty of favourites to devour, like belly pork or cottage pie.
+Wash it down with something from the hefty selection behind the bar.
 Even better, they allow for muddy boots and dirty dogs for any explorers too.